jamonation/alert_manager_docker/README.rst

 2. ``git clone https://github.com/jamonation/alert_manager_docker.git`` to a directory of your choosing
 3. Run ``virtualenv alert_manager_docker`` or whatever directory you decided to clone into to setup the Python virtual environment
 4. ``cd alert_manager_docker`` or into the name of the directory into which you cloned the git repository
-5. ``source bin/activate; pip install -r requirements.txt`` to activate the virtual environment, and to install the required python modules for docker based development.
+5. ``source bin/activate`` to activate the virtual environment,
 6. ``git submodule update --init --recursive`` to pull forked alert_manager into your working directory
 7. Run ``cd dockerfiles; ./build_docker_images.sh`` to create your local docker containers
 8. Run ``fig up`` to start the collection of containers.
 9. Browse the address that the shell script noted.

-OSX based Alert Manager development with Docker:
+Windows based Alert Manager development with Docker:
 ================================================

 Not ready yet.
 The build script is Linux/OSX based.
 However, the docker commands in it